stefanspringer1/SwiftXML/README.md

 As you can see from the `print` commands in the last example, the element `<b id="1">` does not lose its “connection” to the document (although it seems to get added again to it), so it is only iterated over once by the iteration.

-### Subsequent or empty text

-Subsequent text nodes (`XText`) are always automatically combined, and text nodes with empty text are automatically removed.

 ## Tree manipulations

 Besides changing the node properties, an XML tree can be changed by the following methods.